 Contact Us for More Information

 So what does it look like to adopt a child from the foster care system with Adoption Options?
-Below is a high level description of the main steps!
-Each case is always unique, and we are here to support you throughout the journey.
-If you have more questions, or are ready to speak with a program representative about kids waiting for adoption, we would love to hear from you.
+Each case is always unique, but hopefully, these steps help you better envision what the process can look like.
+Don't worry, and we are here to support you throughout the journey.
+If you have more questions or are ready to speak with a program representative about kids waiting for adoption, we would love to hear from you!

 Step 1: Attend one of our free Information Nights to learn more about Adoption Options and our Flexible Families program.
 We want you to feel comfortable and confident as you move forward, so please feel free to speak with a caseworker about any of your questions.
 Please make sure to attend an Information Session and a one-on-one consultation prior to applying for the program.